 Any student, faculty member, staff member, administrator, individual member, of the College community or any group within the College may report a suspected violation of the Code of Student Conduct and Responsibility.
-Such complaint must be made in writing to the Dean of Graduate Studies.
-After a preliminary investigation, the Dean of Graduate Studies, shall determine if there is sufficient information to bring charges against a student.
-Disciplinary proceedings are initiated by the Dean of Graduate Studies, by transmitting a formal charge letter to the student(s), setting forth the charges.
+Such complaint must be made in writing to the Dean, Graduate Education.
+After a preliminary investigation, the Dean, Graduate Education, shall determine if there is sufficient information to bring charges against a student.
+Disciplinary proceedings are initiated by the Dean, Graduate Education, by transmitting a formal charge letter to the student(s), setting forth the charges.
 Proceedings related to non-academic violations may be initiated at any point during a student's career at the College.
 There is no time limit on proceedings related to academic dishonesty, which may be initiated even after a student has graduated or ceases to be enrolled.